Sign In / Sign Out

 What should I bring with me to campus?

 Your move-in information email you receive in July will contain suggestions of what to bring with you to campus.
-Keep in mind that you will be sharing space with another student, so its best to keep to the essentials.
+Keep in mind that you will be sharing space with another student, so it is best to keep to the essentials.
 Please note, if you are going to bring a micro fridge or mini-refrigerator, it must be under 4.0 cubic feet.
 If you are going to bring a microwave, it must be under 700 watts.

 What should I leave at home?